MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention-policies-sharepoint.md

 ![How retention works for cloud attachments stored in SharePoint and OneDrive](../media/retention_diagram_of_retention_flow_cloud-attachments.png)

-The copy that's stored in the Preservation Holds library is typically created within an hour from the cloud attachment being shared.
+The copy that's stored in the Preservation Hold library is typically created within an hour from the cloud attachment being shared.

 ## How retention works with OneNote content